Romani people in Slovakia: Crime

 Roma are the victims of ethnically driven violence and crime in Slovakia.
 According to monitoring and reports provided by the European Roma Rights Center (ERRC) in 2013, racist violence, evictions, threats, and more subtle forms of discrimination have increased over the past two years in Slovakia.
 The ERRC considers the situation in Slovakia to be one of the worst in Europe, as of 2013.

 Social help

 Romani people receive new housing from municipalities and regional administrations for free every year, however people complain that some of them end up being destroyed by Romani people themselves.
 After the destruction, in some cases it has happened that the residents receive new housing, without being criminally prosecuted for destroying state property.

 Public opinion

-The 2019 Pew Research poll found that 76% of Slovaks held unfavorable views of Roma.
+The 2009 Pew Research poll found that 78% of Slovaks held unfavorable views of the Romani people.
+This is compared to the 2019 Pew Research poll which found that 76% of Slovaks held unfavorable views of the Romani people.